-As industrial internet of things technology becomes more widespread the factory of the future is now a reality, but gaining the benefits for your business requires careful planning
+As the industrial internet of things becomes more widespread, the factory of the future is fast becoming a reality.
+But realising the benefits for your business requires careful planning

-The term “factory of the future” conjures up spectacular mental images of dystopian ultra-high-tech buildings run by an army of robots.
+The term ‘factory of the future’ may conjure up spectacular mental images of ultra-high-tech facilities run by armies of robots.
 However, the real factories of the future are already here and they bear little resemblance to the world of science fiction.

-The IIoT involves connecting industrial machinery so that it can provide big data to manufacturers to help them to improve their operations [see The Future of Industry 4.0 article].
+The IIoT involves connecting industrial machinery so that it can provide big data to manufacturers to help them to improve their operations .
 But how this technology is introduced and applied will vary greatly between different businesses.

 However, Free points out that most manufacturers do not take this route.
 “The challenge a lot of companies face is trying to use this new technology retrospectively on existing equipment,” he says.
-“In some cases their plant machinery and IT systems simply aren’t compatible with IIoT in their current shape.”
+“But it’s not uncommon to find their plant, machinery and IT systems simply aren’t compatible with IIoT in their current shape.”

 “This allows companies to carry out planned maintenance at a time that suits them, when there is the least impact on productivity.
 You can quite quickly assess the efficiency of that machine – how well it’s running and how often it is down for – and you can then build cost calculations for getting a replacement,” adds Free.
 “Information is really powerful and the data you can get from IIoT technology puts you in a position to make good decisions for your business and look at wider trends around the efficiency of the factory as a whole.”

-This sort of information, when used correctly, is hugely valuable and should lead to significant cost savings and overall efficiencies.
+Although different businesses and different business sectors will follow their own specific path when implementing IIoT solutions, the sort of information available can be hugely valuable.
+Used properly, it should lead to significant cost savings and overall efficiencies.
 In order to realise these benefits, however, it’s crucial to bring in the right devices and put the data those devices generate to good use.

 “At RS we look to collaborate with our manufacturing customers to talk about the huge range of IIoT technology we have available so that they can find solutions that will help them improve their operations,” says Free.
 “Making use of the knowledge that your suppliers have about this sort of equipment makes complete sense because we are in a good position to advise on the best technology to meet your specific needs.”